LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-1. To extract 'bearer token' from the Files response and set up request parameters, add the following to the bottom of `./get_analytics_data.rb:
+1. To extract bearer token from the Files response and set up request parameters, add the following to the bottom of `./get_analytics_data.rb`:

     ```ruby
     # extract 'bearer token'